Shipwreck (G.I. Joe): Sunbow

 The second season finds Shipwreck appearing less but still managing to participate in major roles in episodes he does appear in.
 Shipwreck is featured in the episode "Once Upon a Joe", as he entertains orphans with a fairy tale of his own while their home is being rebuilt.
-This season portrays Shipwreck as apparently less serious and capable than in the previous.
-In the aforementioned episode, he tries to ignore his order to report for duty, shoots down a Cobra jet that crashes into an orphanage, and manages to avoid work by purposely acting clumsily and getting himself kicked out, though he later saves the Joes in battle using the MacGuffin device.
+This season portrays Shipwreck as apparently less serious and capable than he was in the previous.
+In the aforementioned episode, he tries to ignore his order to report for duty, shoots down a Cobra jet that crashes into an orphanage, and manages to avoid rebuilding the home with the Joes by purposely acting clumsily and prompting the others to kick him out, though he later saves the Joes in battle using the MacGuffin device.
 In "The Most Dangerous Thing in the World", Cobra sends false orders through the Department of Defense computers promoting Shipwreck, Dial Tone and Lifeline to Colonel.
-Shipwreck arrogantly assumes his position and even deploys live ammunition for an armor drill, endangering Leatherneck and Wet-Suit as a result.
+Shipwreck arrogantly assumes his position and even deploys live ammunition for an armor drill, leading to an accident that almost kills Leatherneck and Wet-Suit.
 His aggressiveness and ineptitude, combined with disagreement on battle tactics and poor leadership among the "Colonels", throws the Joe team into chaos.
 When Cobra attacks Joe headquarters, Shipwreck misuses the base's particle beam gun, which causes it to crash into the base, burying him in the wreckage.
 General Hawk later comments that Shipwreck has neither the desire nor the ability to be an officer.

 Shipwreck also appears in two of the series' Public Service Announcements.
 In the first, he talks a couple of kids out of stealing a bike by showing them how wrong it is.
 In the second, he talks a boy out of running away from home following an argument with his parents, suggesting that he solve his problems by talking to his parents.